 Contact your municipality for more information on local requirements.

 First of all, it is important to understand the difference between a heat recovery air exchanger (HRV) and an energy recovery air exchanger (ERV).
-As you browse the internet, you will find several definitions, but they all come back to the same thing.
+As you browse the internet, you will find several definitions, but they all circle back to the same thing.
 An HRV or an ERV is the same equipment, the difference is in the recovery medium.
-The HRV will perform better in heat recovery, i.e. the temperature of the air felt, while the ERV will sacrifice a little its heat recovery capacity and recover some of the humidity (the water drops in the air). air).
+The HRV will perform better in heat recovery, i.e. the temperature of the air you feel, while the ERV will sacrifice a little its heat recovery capacity and recover some of the humidity (the water drops in the air).

 The good news is that you don't sacrifice a thing by choosing a Vento ductless product.
-Despite the high level of heat recovery, the units also recover a portion of the moisture to make ERV.
+Despite the high level of heat recovery, the units also recover a portion of the moisture to making it an ERV.

-The control of indoor humidity is done by changing the speed of the fans, too much humidity in winter we increase the speed and not enough have the decrease.
+The control of indoor humidity is done by changing the speed of the fans, too much humidity in winter we increase the speed and not enough we decrease.

 Productair offers ventilation solutions for all types of buildings: detached house, condominiums, multiple dwellings, Cottages, Coach House and Tiny-houses.